Trade directory · Pueblo metro · Colorado

 Inspection Schedule

-Rough-in inspection before ductwork concealment, final inspection after installation completion.
-Gas connections require separate inspection by city inspector.
+Rough-in inspection after ductwork installation, final inspection after equipment installation and startup.
+Gas connections require separate inspection by certified gas inspector.
+Inspections typically scheduled 24-48 hours in advance.

 §4